PJoll/React-Port/README.md

 ## Description

-This is my Portfolio that describes who i am the technologies i have used and some projects i have acheived.
+This is my Portfolio that describes who i am, the technologies i have used and some of the  projects i have completed.

 ## Table of Content
   - [Description](#description)